zhou-lab/mouse_array_multispecies/README.md

-# Mapping and annotation of MM285 array probes on 310 species from Ensembl v101.
+# Mapping and Annotation of MM285 Array Probes on 310 Species from Ensembl v101.